dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/index.md

 At the end of the tutorial, you'll have a Blazor Web App that can display and manage movies in a movie database.

+## Sample app

-If you're only reading the articles and not building the demonstration app, you can refer to the completed sample app in the [Blazor samples GitHub repository (`dotnet/blazor-samples`)](https://github.com/dotnet/blazor-samples).
+If you don't intend to create the demonstration app while reading the article, you can refer to the completed sample app in the [Blazor samples GitHub repository (`dotnet/blazor-samples`)](https://github.com/dotnet/blazor-samples).
 Select the latest version folder in the repository.
 The sample folder for this tutorial's project is named `BlazorWebAppMovies`.

+## Report a tutorial issue

 To open a documentation GitHub issue for an article of the series, use the **Open a documentation issue** link at the bottom of the article.
 Using the link to create your issue adds important tracking metadata to the issue and automatically pings the author of the article.

+## Support requests

-We welcome feedback on the tutorial's articles, but we're often unable to provide product support.
-If you run into a problem while following the tutorial, check the steps that you've taken against the article because many problems can be traced to missing a step or not following a step correctly.
-For general questions about .NET and Blazor beyond the reference documentation, we recommend conversing with developers in [public forums](xref:blazor/fundamentals/index#support-requests).
+We welcome feedback on the tutorial's articles, such as bug reports and comments on the article's text, but we're often unable to provide product support.
+If you run into a problem while following the tutorial, don't immediately open a documentation issue.
+Check the steps that you've taken against the article and compare your code to the [sample app](#sample-app) before opening an issue because many problems can be traced to missing a step or not following a step correctly.

+For general questions about .NET and Blazor beyond the tutorial and reference documentation or to obtain assistance from the .NET community, converse with developers in [public forums](xref:blazor/fundamentals/index#support-requests).

 ## Next steps